xamarin/sqlite/README.md

     $ git merge upstream/master
     $ git push

-We do not use the `master` branch for anything else than to keep it in sync with Google upstream.
-Whenever there's a need to update SQLite version a new branch named after the SQLite version should be created off of the `master` branch and the following procedure should be followed:
+We do not use the `main` branch for anything else than to keep it in sync with Google upstream.
+Whenever there's a need to update SQLite version a new branch named after the SQLite version should be created off of the `main` branch and the following procedure should be followed:

    * After the branch is created, download the amalgamation zip from https://sqlite.org/download.html
    * Copy the new amalgamation files to both the `dist` and `dist/orig` directories